Leah1977/Fit_Time_MS4/README.md

 - My primary colours will be blue, black and white.
 - I will use variations of these colours to add designs that stand out and appeal to the user.
-- I chose blue and variations, as to have a calming effect, as I want the user to feel they are focusing on themselves.
+- I chose blue and variations to have a calming effect, as I want the user to feel they are focusing on themselves.

 I used [Coolers](http://www.coolers.co) to generate my colours for the project.
 I then used variations within the project.